 Hybrid Computing Architecture

 William.
 (2025).
-Optimal path to achieving general super artificial intelligence: Neural network capability construction based on three-dimensional token correlation.
+Optimal path to achieving general artificial super intelligence: Neural network capability construction based on three-dimensional token correlation.
 Neural Network Capability Construction Based on Three-Dimensional Token Correlation, 12(3), 1–25.

 Abstract: This paper addresses core challenges in the development of general super artificial intelligence (AGI) using large language models (LLMs) based on the Transformer architecture.
 These challenges include efficiency bottlenecks in the attention mechanism, lack of causal reasoning ability, and limitations in model interpretability.
 We propose an innovative solution based on three-dimensional spatial token correlation modeling.
 By systematically analyzing the deficiencies of existing models, we introduce an improved approach that incorporates spatial distance, probability distribution, and structured set correlation among tokens.
 This framework aims to construct a neural network system with strong capabilities in understanding physical laws, logical reasoning, and precise expression, providing a solid theoretical foundation for achieving AGI.